SIDC Ursigram

 Proton flux levels: Over the past 24 hours the greater than 10 MeV GOES

-proton flux was at background levels and is expected to continue so over
+proton flux was below the 10pfu threshold and is expected to remain so for

 WOLF NUMBER CATANIA : ///